GourmetCuisine at the highest level

 Haute cuisine in the truest sense: Situated high above Andermatt on the Gütsch mountain plateau (2,340 metres above sea level) are the restaurants Gütsch by Markus Neff and The Japanese by The Chedi Andermatt.
 They are housed in an elegant building by Studio Seilern Architects in front of a breathtaking mountain backdrop.

 First mountain restaurant with 16 Gault Millau pointsGütsch by Markus Neff

 Switzerland’s highest altitude Japanese restaurantThe Japanese by The Chedi Andermatt

 Gütsch by Markus Neff.Alpine hospitality

 Markus Neff’s cooking is unusual yet down-to-earth.
-Gütsch by Markus Neff is the first and only Swiss mountain restaurant with 16 Gault Millau points.
+Gütsch by Markus Neff is the first and only Swiss mountain restaurant with a Michelin star and 16 Gault Millau points.
 While guests gaze out at the peaks of the Central Alps, the chef remains focused on creating dishes featuring local products that have so impressed Gault Millau reviewers – ideally accompanied by Swiss wine that he recommends.
 Alpine hospitality – no matter the weather.

 The Japanese.
 Two restaurants, two chefs

 Two gourmet Japanese restaurants at the same destination: That is the unique concept of The Japanese.
 The Japanese Restaurant is part of the five-star deluxe hotel The Chedi Andermatt – surrounded by Alpine chic and Asian design – while The Japanese by The Chedi Andermatt sits atop Gütsch, high above the village at 2,300 metres above sea level.